better-api/better-api/docs/syntax.md

 Endpoints are actual endpoints of the API.
 Usually it's most convenient to nest them inside a [`route`](#routes).
 This way you don't need to repeat the prefix.

-Endpoints start with one or more methods, followed by an optional path.
+Endpoints start with a method, followed by an optional path.
 The following are equivalent:

 ```text
 GET "/hello" {